dayweek/wkhtmltopdf-heroku/README.md

 # wkhtmltopdf-heroku

-This is fork of [apancik's wkhtmltopdf-heroku](https://github.com/apancik/wkhtmltopdf-heroku) (which uses binaries for current (April 16, 2014).
+This is fork of [apancik's wkhtmltopdf-heroku](https://github.com/apancik/wkhtmltopdf-heroku)

-This gem uses wkhtmltopdf version 0.9.9 and configures wicked_pdf to use this binary.
+This gem uses wkhtmltopdf version 0.12.1-rc and configures wicked_pdf to use this binary.

+Two binaries are there:

+`wkhtmltopdf-amd64` for Heroku, version `0.12.1-c22928d`

+`wkhtmltopdf-i368` for OS X, version `0.12.1-7fac78c`

 It worked on OS X and Heroku for me.